matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 one caveat; an additional `nonce` field is added, with type `integer`, this `nonce` must be unique over the course of the entire Federation Stream's lifetime, for the side that sends these nonces.

-For clarity, here is the full abridged definition of a EDU, all fields required;
+For clarity, here is the full abridged definition of an EDU, all fields required;

 |   Field    | Type      | Description                                                 |
 | :--------: | --------- | ----------------------------------------------------------- |